microsoft/AI-Robot-Challenge-Lab/README.md

 The bot emulator provides a convenient way to interact and debug your bot locally.
 Let's use the emulator to send requests to our bot:

 1. Review the Explorer from the left pane in **VS Code**.
 Find the **CHATBOT** folder and expand it.
-2. Right click the `talk-to-my-robot.py` file.
+2. Right-click the `talk-to-my-robot.py` file.
 3. Select **Run Python File in Terminal** to execute the bot script.
 Install the **VS Code** Python extension if that option is not available

     > NOTE: Dismiss the alert: `Linter pylint is not installed` if prompted.
 If you get compilation errors, ensure you have selected the correct interpreter in step 1 of the previous section and your indentation is correct.